ronkok/Temml/docs/administration.md

 10. WebKit fails to render anything inside the `<mpadded>` element.

 11. All browsers fail to flatten a circumflex accent in any font other than Latin Modern.

+12. Chromium does not stretch delimiters in NotoSans Math.
+WebKit does not stretch parentheses or arrows.

 You can suggest revisions to this page at the Temml [issues page](https://github.com/ronkok/Temml/issues).